bestdev1212/SQSClientServer/README.md

-# Client Server with SQS and golang
+# Client Server with SQS and Golang

 ## Multi-threaded client-server demo with Go